Kavyapriyakp/Air-Pollution-Prediction---Environmental-Hydrology-for-Data-Science/README.md

 </div>

 ## Objective

+In this project, we aim to find solutions to the below mentioned questions:
 <div align="justify"></div>

-- [ ] Predict the air quality index of major Indian cities Ways to reduce air pollution
+- [ ] Predict the air quality index of major Indian cities
+- [ ] How to reduce air pollution?
-Determine factors that contribute most to air pollution
+- [ ] Which factors contribute the most to air pollution?

 ## Dataset
 <div align="justify">